-Zimbabwe's Mugabe Ousted By Own Party
+Zimbabwe's Mugabe Ousted By Own Party, Refuses To Step Down

 Scenes from Zimbabwe as received on Whatsapp pic.twitter.com/WDN0oKuXpN

-It was Mugabe's firing of Mnangagwa two weeks earlier that seemed to prompt his own downfall; the Zimbabwean army took over Wednesday, in what it described as a "bloodless correction."
+But earlier Sunday, ZANU-PF said Mugabe has until midday Monday to step down and if he refuses parliament will step in.

+In his Sunday night address, Mugabe said the way forward cannot be through "vying cliques that ride roughshod over party rules and procedures."
+Instead, he called for a return "to the guiding principles of our party as enshrined in its constitution."

-Videos posted to social media on Sunday showed members of ZANU-PF breaking into cheers as well as song and dance, following their vote to oust the world's oldest head of state.
+But earlier Sunday, videos posted to social media on showed members of ZANU-PF breaking into cheers as well as song and dance, following their vote to oust the world's oldest head of state.

 Zimbabweans dance and cheer at a Solidarity march in Harare calling for President Robert Mugabe to step down. pic.twitter.com/REg956j6qe— The Herald Zimbabwe (@HeraldZimbabwe) November 18, 2017